-with $A_b$ an open formula in the language $\lpv$ having a function symbol for all p-time clocked algorithms, and expressing that $y_i$ does not witness that the $i$-th bit of $g(x)$ is $b_i$, the $i$-th bit of $b$.
+with $A_b$ an open formula in the language $\lpv$ having a function symbol for every p-time clocked algorithm, and expressing that $y_i$ does not witness that the $i$-th bit of $g(x)$ is $b_i$, the $i$-th bit of $b$.

 The provability of such a statement in the true universal $\lpv$-theory $\tpv$ can be analyzed using the interactive student-teacher model (abbr.
 S-T) of \cite{KPS}.
 In this model S (the student) upon receiving $x := a$ proposes its first candidate solution $i_1$.
 If it is correct T (the teacher) will acknowledge this and the computation stops with $i_1$ as its output.
 Otherwise she will send to S a counter-example, some $w_1$ such that $\neg A_b(a,i_1,w_1)$.
-In that case the computation enters the second round with S proposing second candidate solution $i_2$ and T either accepting it or returning a counter-example $w_2$.
+In that case the computation enters the second round with S proposing a second candidate solution $i_2$ and T either accepting it or returning a counter-example $w_2$.
 The computation goes for a number of rounds until a solution is found.

 We are interested in the case where the number of rounds is bounded by a constant.
 The S-T model makes sense for general total search problems where the condition for the acceptance of a solution, here $\forall y\ \neg A_b(x,i,y)$, starts with a universal quantifier.
 Here all such search problems will be $\Sigma^p_2$ and following \cite{k4} we denote by